 As the responsible bodies, the ANC and IOA are keen to ensure that it is 'business as usual', as far as is practicably possible and responsible; not only to support continued on-going financial stability for our members, but also for the myriad strands of society that rely on our reports and input to projects.
-With the limitations on travel for all, we recognize that there will have to be changes to the manner in which acoustic monitoring and reporting is carried out (both how much and where).
+With the very tight limitations on travel for all, we recognize that there will have to be changes to the manner in which acoustic assessment and reporting is carried out.
 We have, therefore, recommended below some changes in working practices in the production of such reports.
-In so doing, it is still important to minimize uncertainties in surveying and to select appropriate baseline conditions, in a clear and transparent way.
+In so doing, it is still important to minimize uncertainties when determining baseline conditions, in a clear and transparent way.
 Furthermore, by good communication between those preparing the reports and those that will be reviewing them, the planning process (and other relevant processes) will be able to continue as smoothly as possible, without what could be a delay of many months.